 Suffice it to say: Yes, there really is an Egyptian Bridge over the Fontanka River, leading south out of central St. Petersburg.
 Why?
 No idea.
 Don't care.
 As we raced toward it, I saw black stone sphinxes on either side-lady sphinxes with gilded pharaoh crowns-but the only thing that mattered to me was that they could summon a portal.
 Bes barked something in Egyptian.
 At the top of the bridge, blue light flashed.
 A swirling sand vortex appeared.

-"What did Set mean," I asked, "about holding my breath?"
+"What did Set mean."
+I asked, "about holding my there are in St. Petersburg, and how little I cared about them.
+Being chased by evil magicians throwing javelins and snake bombs does tend to clarify one's priorities.

 "Hopefully won't be for long," Bes said.
 "We'll only be thirty feet under."
 "Thirty feet under water?"
 BANG!
 The Mercedes careened sideways.
 Only later did I realize another javelin must have hit our back tire.
 We spun across the ice and flipped, sliding upside-down into the vortex.
 My head slammed against something.
 I opened my eyes, fighting for consciousness, but either I was blind or we were in complete darkness.
 I heard water trickling through the javelin-shattered glass, and the roof of the Mercedes crumpling like an aluminum can.

-I had time to think: A teenager for less than a day, and I'm going to drown.
+Light time to think: A teenager for less than a day and I had time to think: A teenager for less than a day, and I'm going to drown.
 Then I blacked out.

+breath?"
-SADIE 12.
-I Master the Fine Art of Name-Calling

-IT'S DISTURBING TO WAKE UP as a chicken.
+12. I Master the Fine Art of Name-Calling IT'S DISTURBING TO WAKE UP as a chicken.